Renting in Germany

 Deposit or Kaution (Ka, Kt and Kaut)

-Rent composition is a bit tricky – (electricity or phone are f.i. arranged and paid independantly by the tenant).
+Rent composition is a bit tricky – (electricity, phone or internet f.i. are arranged and paid independantly by the tenant).
 Normally your rent consists of the following:

-Expenditures for water and heating are most often an anticipation of the costs (Vorauszahlung).
-After you move out the “real” consumption will be read from the meters.
+- Expenditures for water and heating are most often an anticipation of the costs (Vorauszahlung).
+At departure or shortly after the “real” consumption will be read from the meters.
 The difference between the calculated expenditures and the spent ones will be confronted with your deposit.
 Especially with large companies this procedure can take up to one year and you will have to wait for the deposit to be returned.

-Best for you is if expanditures for water and heating are fixed and will NOT be read after your departure.
+- All inclusive price: Best for you is if expanditures for water and heating are fixed and will NOT be read after your departure.
 Even if fixed costs are a bit higher than usual you still win.
-Germans are used to safe water, heating and electricity – you are not and will most often loose in the end
+Germans are used to safe water, heating and electricity to keep their costs down.
+You might not be.

 How to pay rent